pojome/activity-log/readme.txt

 <strong>New!</strong> Export your Activity Log data records to CSV.
 Developers can easily add support for custom data formats with our new dedicated Export API.

+<strong>New!</strong> Export your Activity Log data records to Export Personal Data tool (WordPress 4.9.6+) for better GDPR Compliance.

 <h4>What people are saying</h4>
 * <em>“Best 10 Free WordPress Plugins of the Month – July 2014: Keeping tabs on what your users do with their access to the Dashboard”</em> - [ManageWp.com](https://managewp.com/best-free-wordpress-plugins-july-2014)
 * <em>“Thanks to this step, we’ve discovered that our site was undergoing a brute force attack”</em> - [artdriver.com](http://www.artdriver.com/wordpress-site-hacked-solution-time/)